Georgina Naidu: Career

+Naidu has taken part in various theatre productions over her career in-between securing roles in television and film.
 Her television career began with small roles in the children's shows The Gift and Lift Off.
 Then came a guest role in the Australian drama series G.P.
-She gained a supporting role in the 1998 film Dead Letter Office as the office worker Mary.
-She also had guest roles in the late 1990s in the films Road to Nhill and Mallboy, and in the television series Blue Heelers.
+She soon gained a supporting role in the 1998 film Dead Letter Office as the office worker Mary.
+The actress also secured other guest roles in the late 1990s in the films Road to Nhill, Mallboy and the television series Blue Heelers.

-In 1998, Naidu secured one of her most prominent television roles, playing Phrani Gupta in the ABC TV drama SeaChange.
+In 1998, Naidu secured one of her most prominent television roles, playing Phrani Gupta in the Australian Broadcasting Corporation drama SeaChange.
 The role made her a favourite with viewers.
-Naidu liked the role because Phrani is not a clichéd Indian woman.
-At the time Australian actors organised a strike over pay disputes, and her SeaChange co-star Kevin Harrington claimed that Naidu had been underpaid by those in charge of the programme.
+Naidu liked the role because Phrani is not a clichéd Indian woman, adding that "[Phrani] is industrious, has good business sense and can turn her hand to anything."
+At the time Australian actors organised a strike over pay disputes.
+Her SeaChange co-star Kevin Harrington claimed that Naidu had been underpaid by those in charge of the programme.